Funding Your Education - Domestic students

 We believe that attending university should be accessible to all qualified individuals, regardless of their financial status.
 We make it easier for you by working in partnership with government and students; See how the U of G helps you fund your education.
 Our innovative and comprehensive financial aid programs are specifically geared to ensuring an accessible, top-quality education for all students.

-- The President's Scholarships* recognize students entering with a minimum of 90% admission average who have made significant leadership contributions to their schools and communities.
-Applications are due January 25, 2022.
+- Recognize students entering with a minimum of 90% admission average who have made significant leadership contributions to their schools and communities.
+Applications are due January 25, 2023.

 - Academic Leadership Entrance Scholarships*: $20,000 CAD